Making Models

 )

-read_energy, read_latency = smartbuffer_sram.read(bits_per_action=32)
+r = smartbuffer_sram.read(bits_per_action=32)

-write_energy, write_latency = smartbuffer_sram.write(bits_per_action=32)
+w = smartbuffer_sram.write(bits_per_action=32)

-print(f'Leak power: {smartbuffer_sram.leak_power} W')
+print(f"Leak power: {smartbuffer_sram.leak_power} W")

 The latency of subcomponents is generally summed.
 However, if the subcomponents are